SciML/DiffEqDocs.jl/docs/src/models/biological.md

-For example, to simulate a jump process (i.e. Gillespie) simulation without constructing any `RegularJump`s:
+For example, to simulate a jump process (i.e. Gillespie) simulation without constructing any `RegularJump`s, and only constructing a minimal set of jumps:

 ```julia
 rs = @min_reaction_network begin